EugeneN/DNA.js/README.md

 DNA.js
 ======

-An approach to build CS apps using composable abstractions and declarative bindings.
+An approach to build CS apps using composable abstractions and reactive declarative bindings.